MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

 1. On the **Commerce shared parameters** page, on the **General** tab, set the **Enable fiscal integration** option to **Yes**.
 1. On the **Number sequences** tab, define the number sequences for the following references:

-    - Fiscal technical profile number.
+    - Fiscal technical profile number
-    - Fiscal connector group number.
+    - Fiscal connector group number
-    - Registration process number.
+    - Registration process number

 1. On the **Commerce parameters** page, define the number sequence for the fiscal functional profile number.

 > [!NOTE]